dotnet/runtime/docs/design/libraries/ComInterfaceGenerator/VTableStubs.md

 public interface IUnmanagedVirtualMethodTableProvider<T> where T : IEquatable<T>
 {
-    VirtualMethodTableInfo GetVirtualMethodTableInfoForKey(T typeKey);
+    protected VirtualMethodTableInfo GetVirtualMethodTableInfoForKey(T typeKey);

+    public sealed VirtualMethodTableInfo GetVirtualMethodTableInfoForKey<TUnmanagedInterfaceType>()
+        where TUnmanagedInterfaceType : IUnmanagedInterfaceType<T>
+    {
+        return GetVirtualMethodTableInfoForKey(TUnmanagedInterfaceType.TypeKey);
     }
+}

+public interface IUnmanagedInterfaceType<T> where T : IEquatable<T>
+{
+    public abstract static T TypeKey { get; }
+}
 ```

 ## Required API Shapes

-In addition to the provided APIs above, users will be required to add a `readonly static` field or `get`-able property to their user-defined interface type named `TypeKey`.
-The type of this member will be used as the `T` in `IUnmanagedVirtualMethodTableProvider<T>` and the value will be passed to `GetVirtualMethodTableInfoForKey`.
+The user will be required to implement `IUnmanagedVirtualMethodTableProvider<T>` on the type that provides the method tables, and `IUnmanagedInterfaceType<T>` on the type that defines the unmanaged interface.
+The `T` types must match between the two interfaces.
 This mechanism is designed to enable each native API platform to provide their own casting key, for example `IID`s in COM, without interfering with each other or requiring using reflection-based types like `System.Type`.

 ## Example Usage